gvwilson/sensibleadventures/cloudherd/new.md

 Somewhere nearby, someone was whistling out of tune.

 She and Thokmay crouched among the bushes.
 The whistling grew louder.
 Footsteps approached.
-She caught a whiff of cookfire smoke and unwashed armpits as the shunned cloudherd walked by just out of reach.
+She caught a whiff of cook fire smoke and unwashed armpits as the shunned cloudherd walked by just out of reach.